The Ivan Matulik Interview

-In only his second Steelers game he found himself against fierce rivals the Panthers in Nottingham and he was about to learn about the teams fierce rivalry very quickly that night.
+In only his second Steelers game he found himself against fierce rivals the Panthers in Nottingham.
+He was about to learn about the two team’s fierce rivalry very quickly that night.

-But from that game on I knew I wanted to stay and play in the UK, the passion of the fans and players was just phenominal”
+However, from that game on I knew I wanted to stay and play in the UK.

-Ivan spent the next 6 seasons with the Cardiff Devils and was a part of the team that won the inaugural SuperLeague Championship.
+Ivan then joined the Cardiff Devils, spending the next 6 seasons in the Welsh capital.
+He was a part of the Devils team that won the inaugural SuperLeague Championship.
 ‘It’s still one of my proudest moments,’ he says.

-Ivan would probably have stayed with the Devils for the rest of his hockey career had the Devils not suffered severe financial problems that put them into liquidation in 2002 and sent Ivan north to join the Manchester Storm, signing on as captain for head coach Daryl Lipsey’s team.
+In short Ivan would probably have chosen to stay with the Devils for the rest of his hockey career.
+However in 2002 the club suffered severe financial problems.
+They were put into liquidation and sent Ivan north to join the Manchester Storm.
+New Storm head coach, Daryl Lipsey, signed him as team captain.